aggressiveHiker/rhcsa9/study_notes/general_notes.md

 ### Repo Management
 - find config values in `man dnf.conf`
-  - If you can't remember `man dnf.conf`, first to `man dnf`, then `G` to go to the end of the doc, and you'll see the reference for `dnf.conf`.
-Go into `man dnf.conf` and then do `G` to go to the end again.
-Page up a couple times and you'll see all of the repo options to drop into .repo files
+  - If you can't remember `man dnf.conf`, first to `man -k dnf`, and it will show you all of the listings matching dnf.
+Go into `man dnf.conf` and then do `G` to go to the end.
+Page up a couple times and you'll see all of the repo options to drop into .repo files.
 - auto-add a repo with `dnf config-manager --add-repo URL`
 - After the auto-add, you can go and modify the .repo file created